apollo-ng/governess/governess-app/README.md

 ### E2E testing

-End-to-End tests are available and configured in tests/e2e.
+End-to-End tests are available and configured in governess-app/tests/e2e.
 This is also where the report and automated screenshots can be found.

     $ npm run e2e

 ## Building

+Compiled production code is located below governess-app/platforms

 ### Browser